dearhive/MashShare/readme.txt

 == Changelog ==

 = 2.4.6 =
+* New: Add Frype / Draugiem to the list of supported social networks
 * Fix: Convert space characters + to %20 in twitter share text

 = 2.4.5 =